 - Resource a global church

-Since its inception, the Institute has grown to a full-time staff of five (with several more part-time staff) and has been the driving force behind a number of new programs and resources, both global and local.
+Since its inception, the Institute has grown to a full-time staff of five, with nearly a dozen part-time staff and consultants, and has been the driving force behind a number of new programs and resources, both global and local.

 The Institute has a standing board that includes two members appointed from Southwestern College’s Board of Trustees.